 Dr. Denise Ben-Porath earned her doctorate degree in clinical psychology from Kent State University.
 She is a Professor in the Department of Psychological Sciences at John Carroll University in Cleveland, Ohio.
 Dr. Ben-Porath has had over 20 years of experience using DBT with difficult-to-treat, multidiagnostic individuals.
-Her experience of applying DBT to various treatment settings extends to university counseling centers, day treatment programs, inpatient units, correctional settings, community mental health centers, and private practice settings.
+As a seasoned clinician and a former Behavioral-Tech DBT trainer, her experience of applying DBT to various treatment settings extends to university counseling centers, day treatment programs, inpatient units, correctional settings, community mental health centers, and private practice settings.
 She has provided numerous trainings both national and internationally on dialectical behavior therapy.

 Fellowship, Grant Awards and Honors

 Pona, A., Jones, A.C., Masterson, T., Ben-Porath, D.D.
 (2018).
 Biases in Attention and Memory for Body Shape Images in Eating Disorders.
 Eating and Weight Disorders.